Ocean-Gliders-Canada/sensor_tracker/README.md

 **API**

 Sensor tracker has a REST API interface included.
-Specfications can be found at [yourdomain]/sensor_tracker/api/spec
+Specifications can be found at [yourdomain]/sensor_tracker/api/spec